History

 How you will be assessed

-Year 2 (A-Level) – three exams and a 4,000-word essay.
+Year 1 (AS) – two exams.
+Year 2 (A-Level) – three exams and a 4,000-word coursework essay.

 Priestley extra

 Visits to France and Belgium or Washington D.C. and New York.
 Day trips to the Imperial War Museum and Pendle Hill.
 Join the college History Society and help produce our termly magazine.
 A range of history masterclasses across the year.
+Weekly Debating Society meetings.

 Reading List

-Core textbook for route C (17th century Britain and the French Revolution): Oliver Bullock, Alan White, Daniel Nuttall, Revolutions in early modern and modern Europe.
+(Route F): Jane Shuter, Rosemary Rees et al, Searching for rights and freedoms in the 20th century.
+(Route C): Oliver Bullock, Alan White, Daniel Nuttall, Revolutions in early modern and modern Europe.
+For more see our website.

 Apply Now